 Jenn Bishop is the author of the middle grade novels 14 Hollow Road and The Distance to Home, which was a Junior Library Guild selection, a Bank Street College Best Children’s Book, and an Amazon.com Editor’s pick.
-Her next middle grade novel, Man of the House, is due out in 2020 from Aladdin/Simon & Schuster.
+Her next middle grade novel, Things You Can’t Say, is due out in spring 2020 from Aladdin/Simon & Schuster.
 She grew up in New England, where she fell in love with the ocean, Del’s frozen lemonade, and the Boston Red Sox before escaping to college at the University of Chicago.
 After working as a teen and children’s librarian, she received her MFA in writing for children and young adults from Vermont College of Fine Arts.
 Jenn currently calls Cincinnati, OH, home.

 She is represented by Katie Grimm at Don Congdon Associates